Research

 Metagenomic analysis of noisy sequence data

-malalako_hp_ref_t99High-throughput sequencing platforms produce data with characteristic errors.
-We have developed an analysis software that can correct for these errors and allows for using the noisy pyrosequencing data for evolutionary analyses.
-In collaboration with the Evo-Devo group we apply this method to 18S metagenomic data.
+High-throughput sequencing platforms produce data with characteristic errors.
+We have developed an analysis software that can correct for these errors and allows for using the noisy data for evolutionary analyses.
 More at the Séance homepage.